tylerjroach/eventsource-android/README.md

 To stop event source, make sure to run eventSource.close()

-I'm currently working on a rewrite to remove Netty in favor of OkHttp, as well as using a reactive approach If you have a pull request, please follow square-android style guides found here: https://github.com/square/java-code-styles
+If you have a pull request, please follow square-android style guides found here: https://github.com/square/java-code-styles

 This project is based of off EventSource-Java: https://github.com/aslakhellesoy/eventsource-java